swiftlang/swift-evolution/proposals/0315-placeholder-types.md

 ## Effect on API resilience

 Type placeholders are not exposed as API.
-In a compiled interface, they are replaced by whatever type the type checker fills in for the placeholder.
-While the introduction or removal of a placeholder *on its own* is not necessarily an API or ABI break, authors should be careful that the introduction/removal of the additional type context does not ultimately change the inferred type of the variable.
+In a compiled interface, type placeholders (except for those within the bodies of `@inlinable` functions or default argument expressions) are replaced by whatever type the type checker fills in for the type placeholder.
+While the introduction or removal of a type placeholder *on its own* is not necessarily an API or ABI break, authors should be careful that the introduction/removal of the additional type context does not ultimately change the inferred type of the variable.

 ## Alternatives considered